TheKrainBow/42-watchdog/daily-attendance/README.md

    - Create and send attendances to Chronos
    - Attendance starts at the first access, ends at the last access
    - Source is set to "access-control"
-4. A log file is generated in the folder you provide, named with the current date.
+4. A log file is generated in the folder you provide, named with the specified date.

 ---